-In preparing the consolidated financial statements, the directors have given careful consideration to the future liquidity of the Group in light of the fact that, as of 31 March 2019, the Group's current liabilities exceeded its current assets by HK\$18,614,000.
-The directors are of the opinion that the Group will have sufficient working capital to finance its operations and continue as a going concern given that: 1) excluding the deficit on revaluation of PLB licences of HK\$71,493,000 which is non-cash nature, the Group generated profits of HK\$28,235,000 for the year ended 31 March 2019.
-The Group had strong and positive net cash inflow from operating activities which enable the Group to meet its payment obligations at all times; 2) the directors have reviewed the likelihood of renewal of existing banking facilities of short-term bank borrowings of approximately HK\$21,605,000, which the directors believed that the short-term bank borrowings can be renewed upon the expiry; and 3) the management has prepared cash flow forecasts which demonstrated that the Group had sufficient working capital over the next twelve months from the balance sheet date.
+In preparing the consolidated financial statements, the directors have given careful consideration to the future liquidity of the Group in light of the fact that, as of 31 March 2020, the Group's current liabilities exceeded its current assets by HK\$50,911,000.
+The directors are of the opinion that the Group will have sufficient working capital to finance its operations and continue as a going concern given that: 1) excluding the deficit on revaluation of PLB licences of HK\$47,120,000 and provision for impairment of public bus licences of HK\$400,000 which are non-cash nature, the Group generated profits of HK\$11,147,000 for the year ended 31 March 2020.
+The Group had strong and positive net cash inflow from operating activities which enable the Group to meet its payment obligations at all times; 2) as at 31 March 2020, the Group had undrawn facilities totalling HK\$47,300,000 which were the overdraft and the revolving loan facilities granted by the banks; and 3) the management has prepared cash flow forecasts which demonstrated that the Group had sufficient working capital over the next twelve months from the balance sheet date.
 After taking into account the above, the consolidated financial statements have been prepared on a going concern basis.